paraglider-project/paraglider/pkg/azure/README.md

 2. **Valid Azure Subscription**: If you're testing the `azure` functions locally to ensure your code's functionality, make sure you have access to a valid Azure subscription.
 This subscription is necessary for authenticating your local testing with Azure services.
 It's important to note that most requests might require a valid resource ID, which typically includes a subscription ID and a resource group name.
 As the current assumption is that the resource group already exists, ensure that you have a valid subscription ID and that the necessary resource group has been created prior to running your testing code.

-For local testing purposes, consider adding a temporary unit test to `plugin_test.go`.
+For local testing purposes, consider adding a temporary unit test, `TestRun` to `plugin_test.go`.
 This can be used to execute your server logic independently and validate its behavior.
 Here's an example of how you can do this:

 1. Add a `TestRun` function in `plugin_test.go`:
    ```go